 2. Commitment to Standards and Innovation

-● Broad codec support: For example, Cisco supports multiple media compression standards and codecs such as H.264, H.323, G.711, G.722, and G.729 as built-in features of our voice and video solutions rather than through “bolt-on” modules or gateways that add complexity and cost.
+● Broad codec support: Cisco supports multiple media compression standards and codecs such as H.264, H.265, H.323, G.711, G.722, and G.729 as built-in features of our voice and video solutions rather than through “bolt-on” modules or gateways that add complexity and cost.
 In addition, we have added automatic transcoding and rate-matching capabilities to help ensure the content is presented in the highest quality appropriate for the particular device or application the user is accessing.
-A mobile worker joining a video conference from a smartphone or a tablet, for instance, could have a significantly different requirement for video resolution, audio quality, and bandwidth than, say, an executive joining the same call from a high-definition conference room setup.
+A mobile worker joining a videoconference from a smartphone or a tablet, for instance, could have a significantly different requirement for video resolution, audio quality, and bandwidth than, say, an executive joining the same call from a high-definition conference room setup.

-● Dual protocol support: Cisco provides the industry’s only dual-protocol presence platform incorporating both native SIP/SIMPLE and native XMPP connectivity, allowing users to see aggregated availability information across endpoints supporting either standard.
+● Dual protocol support: Cisco provides the dual-protocol presence platform incorporating both native SIP/SIMPLE and native XMPP connectivity, allowing users to see aggregated availability information across endpoints supporting either standard.
 Cisco presence solutions interoperate with Microsoft Lync, IBM Lotus Sametime, and Google Talk, without the need for additional servers in the demilitarized zone (DMZ), saving cost and operational complexity.
 In addition, third-party XMPP clients can register directly to the server without the need for gateways or a thick client.

 3. Native Support for Mobile Devices

 ● Regular updates: You should not be forced to wait while an important new update is made available on your chosen device.
-Cisco provides timely updates on all the major smartphone platforms without imposing a delay to, say, synchronize it with host operating system support, meaning you can embark on a mobile UC implementation today and start to reap the benefits, confident that the new capabilities are supported by the vendor and will continue to be enhanced in the future.
+Cisco provides timely updates on all the major smartphone platforms without imposing a delay to, say, synchronize it with host operating system support, meaning you can embark on a mobile unified communications implementation today and start to reap the benefits, confident that the new capabilities are supported by the vendor and will continue to be enhanced in the future.

 ● Cost avoidance: Mobile communications can sometimes be a costly prospect for IT to support.
 This burden can be reduced with features such as Dial via Office (which intelligently routes mobile calls through the corporate system to remove long-distance or international costs), and IP soft-phone capabilities on the iPhone, Android, and Nokia devices, which allow you to securely place and receive calls over a corporate Wi-Fi network or any Wi-Fi hotspot.